• Wed. Nov 12th, 2025

 A SERIES OF NEW TECHNOLOGIES

 Cyprus is taking bold steps to combat its current water shortages.
 It is doing this by embracing new technology.
 Existing water systems are represented by an intricate system of dams and reservoirs.
-Low rainfall and a series of natural disasters, however, have recently seen water levels remain dangerously low, creating a serious shortfall of water.
+Low rainfall, along with a series of natural disasters, however, has recently seen a drastic drop in water levels across the island.

-It is thought that the installation of mobile desalination plants, in various locations across the island, will soon help eleviate water shortages and improve the island’s water infrastructure.
-This is enforced by the fact that some of these mobile desalination plants that have recently come online are already beginning to yield positive results by actively boosting the island’s water supply.
+It is thought that the installation of mobile desalination plants will soon help alleviate water shortages and improve the island’s water infrastructure.
+This is enforced by the fact that mobile desalination plants are already beginning to yield positive results by actively boosting the island’s water supply.

 DESALINATION AT PEYIA